ivan-lin1993/eks-codedeploy-demo/readme.md

 Use AWS Code Pipeline to do the CICD on AWS EKS.\
 The resource update will trigger AWS Codebuild to build a docker image and upload to AWS ECR.
 And then use AWS Lambda to deploy your image to your EKS Cluster

+## You will need....
+1. docker
+1. eksctl
+1. kubectl

 ## Usage

 1. Create EKS cluster